pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-5.md

 Two pre-processing steps must be performed before a model can be trained on this dataset:

-1. **Vectorization**: To transform the data from raw song lyrics to an array of values ready for training, the lyrics must be vectorized.
-In this notebook this will be done using a bag-of-words representation, which simply transforms the corpus into a matrix whose rows represent documents (songs) and columns represent words.
+1. **Vectorization**: To transform the data from raw song lyrics to an array of values ready for training, the lyrics must be vectorized. <span class="strong-text">In this notebook this will be done using a bag-of-words representation, which simply transforms the corpus into a matrix whose rows represent documents (songs) and columns represent words</span>.
    The value of each word in a document is determined by the vectorization method.
    The `CountVectorizer` will populate this matrix with raw word counts; the `TfidfVectorizer` takes this an extra step by computing the term-frequency inverse-document-frequency (TF-IDF) value for each term in a document.
-   TF-IDF measures the frequency of a term in a document relative to its frequency in all documents, thus providing a better measure of how unique the term is to that document.
+   <span class="strong-text">TF-IDF measures the frequency of a term in a document relative to its frequency in all documents,
+   thus providing a better measure of how unique the term is to that document.</span>

-   A shortcoming of the bag-of-words representation is that it fails to capture any syntactical structure in the lyrics.
+   <span class="strong-text">A shortcoming of the bag-of-words representation is that
+   it fails to capture any syntactical structure in the lyrics.</span>
    A popular alternative is to implement a [word embedding](https://en.wikipedia.org/wiki/Word_embedding), which generates a vector space representation of all the words in the data set, Since this method allows a document to be transformed into series of word-vectors, it opens up the possibility of training models that is sensitive to the word ordering.
-   That said, in the case of song lyrics, syntax is usually unimportant, if it even exists.
+   That said, <span class="strong-text">in the case of song lyrics, syntax is usually unimportant, if it even exists</span>.
    Lyrics are often comprised of broken phrases that combine words in unusual ways and may not necessarily convey meaning in the way that prose sentences do.
 Punctuation is scarce, its usage often a stylistic decision of the transcriber.
-For these reasons, a bag-of-words representation should suffice, and may even outperform word embeddings.
+For these reasons,
+   <span class="strong-text">a bag-of-words representation should suffice, and may even outperform word embeddings</span>.

 2. **Oversampling**: To remedy the class imbalance in each single-genre binary classification, the data can be either oversampled or undersampled to have an equal number of positive